epha-b1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a project on Shell, init files, variables and expansions.
+A directory for shell variables and expansions tasks